choptastic/sql_bridge/README.markdown

 ##### Multi-record Queries

-  * `db:maps` or `db:q`: The most basic query.
+  * `db:lists` or `db:q`: The most basic query.
 Will return a list of rows formatted as simple lists.

     ```erlang